 So, it’s impossible to compare the two, the only thing in common is both being noodle soups.

-Different Types of Ramen
+What Are the Types of Ramen

 As a country’s traditional dish and a favourite of most, it’s only fair that people start to get creative with it, giving us a variety of ramen dishes.
 With most of the basics being similar, the focus is always on the sauces and spices.